UK-SBCoA-EbbertLab/brain_cDNA_discovery/article_analysis/README.md

 ## Directory Structure:

-`scripts` - Contains R, iPython (Jupyter Notebooks), Python, and Bash scripts used to analyze the data and create figures based on the output of the `../cDNA_pipeline` NextFlow Pipeline.
+`scripts` - Contains R, iPython (Jupyter Notebooks), Python, and Bash scripts used to analyze the data and create figures based on the output of the `../nanopore_pipeline` and `../illumina_pipeline` NextFlow Pipelines.